 This is really just showcasing.
 If I’ve done everything right, notes on the words’ grammar aren’t necessary at all.

-Words that are treated in the tutorial (such as pronouns or conjunctions) are linked to the appropriate chapters.
+Pronouns, which are treated in the tutorial, are linked to the appropriate chapters.

 Ad-hoc-translations, such as of proper names not known in Lemizh, are not included.

 A number of entries contain notes on the words’ usage, such as their connotations (what ideas are commonly associated with them).
 This is an attempt to address C. S. Lewis’s remark (in ‘Studies in Words’) that we don’t really understand dead languages, even well-studied ones such as Latin or Greek, as many shades of meaning are lost in history.

 The etymology sections contain short notes on the origin of words, mostly in this form: